Mayandev/morec/README_EN.md

 # :movie_camera: Morec - Flutter Movie App

-This is a very beautiful movie application build by [flutter](https://flutter.dev/), use the [Douban](https://movie.douban.com/) public API.
+This is a very beautiful movie application which build by [flutter](https://flutter.dev/), use the [Douban](https://movie.douban.com/) public API.

+The project uses common layouts widget, such as Container, Stack, Column, Row, ListView, etc. It's very suitable for the freshman to practice.
+If you like this project, you can also give me a star, thank you so much!

 Already completed: